 Since everyone’s doing it, does this mean there’s nothing left to learn?
 Not so fast.
 Much like any other aspect of digital marketing, technology (and our ability to work with it and adapt to it) guarantees a constantly shifting landscape.
 Here’s a little more about where we’ve been—and our top three insights on where we’re going next.

 In years past, it was vitally important for businesses to engage with the data aggregators to ensure listing accuracy across a broad set of online directories.
 In today’s landscape, I would argue that some businesses no longer need to be focused on working with those providers and should instead determine the directories that make the most sense for their own particular business, putting the focus of their efforts there.

 Google is getting bigger and smarter (and so can you!)

 As Google continues to get smarter and display location data more accurately (even without brand intervention), the LPM game gets more and more sophisticated.
 The great news for brands is that their analytics and reporting tools are also getting smarter.
 Leverage these free tools within the local maps channel in order to justify (or adjust!) your brand’s marketing positioning—and inform budgets.

 AI is getting real

 Products and applications such as voice search, artificial intelligence and connected products like Amazon Alexa, Nest and others will bring additional areas and opportunities to get your business location information out there to consumers wherever they are.
 Ensure your brand is on top of supplying what’s needed for optimization in these exciting new channels.

-Brett Fritz is DAC Group’s Vice President of Business Development.
-To learn more about how your business can benefit from an optimized local presence management program, please get in touch!
+To learn more about how your business can benefit from an optimized local presence management program, get in touch!